koalalorenzo/blog/content/posts/202206-steam-deck-overlayfs/index.md

 {{< image src="feature.webp" class="square">}}

 # The benefits of Immutable Infrastructure without VMs
 After downloading a lot of games, I ventured on exploring Desktop Mode: my Steam Deck transformed from a Gaming Console into a powerful KDE Desktop Machine.
-The OS is based on Manjaro (A fork of Arch Linux) but when I tried to run `pacman -Syu` from the terminal to install upgrades, I ran into issues:
+Under Steam Deck OS, there is a fork of Arch Linux, but when I tried to run `pacman` from the terminal to install upgrades, I ran into issues:

+{{< image src="pacman.webp" class="square">}}

 I already [wrote about Immutable Infrastructure]({{< ref "202003-immutable-infrastructure-vault" >}}) in the past.
 Valve's approach is similar and provides the same benefits: